bcgov/sso-keycloak/wiki/Using-Your-SSO-Client.md

 #### BCeID Accounts

 **With our GOLD Service** - please ensure you have BCeID accounts mapped to the correct BCeID environment listed below.
-For questions on test accounts, please reach out to our IDIM partners at idim.consulting@gov.bc.ca or visit [BC Gov Stack Overflow](https://stackoverflow.developer.gov.bc.ca/questions/704)
+For questions on test accounts, please reach out to our IDIM partners at idim.consulting@gov.bc.ca or visit [here](https://stackoverflow.developer.gov.bc.ca/questions/704)

 | SSO CSS APP GOLD        | BCeID Env           | Visual Clue          |
 | ------------- |:-------------:| :-----: |